PuddletownDesign/probability/r-coin-flip/README.md

 # Part 1

-Using `r` program a generator calculates the probability of getting all heads and the probability of getting at least one tails when flipping a coin x number of times
+Using `r` program a generator calculates the probability of getting all heads and the probability of getting one tails when flipping a coin x number of times

 # Part 2

+Now extend the program written in part 1 to calculate the probability of getting x number of heads for x number of flips (regardless of order).

+If I flip a coin 10 times what is the probability of getting 5 heads, 4 heads, 9 heads, 8 heads ... etc?

+# Part 3

-Now extend the program written in part 1 to prompt the user for a sequence (see below) and provide the probability of that sequence occurring when a coin is flipped x number of times.
+Now extend the program written in part 2 to prompt the user for a sequence (see below) and provide the probability of that sequence occurring when a coin is flipped x number of times.

 example: